spences10/scottspence.com/posts/2021/05/06/graphcms-svelte-starter/index.md

 I'll need to get the GraphQL endpoint from GraphCMS for `graphql-request`.
-So from my GraphCMS dashboard for my project there's a navigation bar on the leftand toward the bottom there's a settings button.
+So from my GraphCMS dashboard for my project there's a navigation bar on the left hand toward the bottom there's a settings button.
 Clicking that for the settings panel then under "Access" there's an "API Access" page that will show the URL endpoint.